A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Introduction

-Theorem \ref{lem:laplace} does not rely on a specific type of model, nor on a specific family of functionals.
-In Section \ref{sec:WNmodels} it is applied to the study of a nonlinear functional in the white noise model, namely the squared-norm of the signal.
-Applications to density estimation with three different types of functionals and to an autoregressive model can be found respectively in Section \ref{sec:density} and Section \ref{sec:autoreg}.
-Section \ref{sec:proofs} is devoted to proofs, together with the supplement \cite{castillo:rousseau:suppl}.
+Theorem~\ref{lem:laplace} does not rely on a specific type of model, nor on a specific family of functionals.
+In Section~\ref{sec:WNmodels}, it is applied to the study of a nonlinear functional in the white noise model, namely the squared-norm of the signal.
+Applications to density estimation with three different types of functionals and to an autoregressive model can be found respectively in Section~\ref {sec:density} and Section~\ref{sec:autoreg}.
+Section~\ref{sec:proofs} is devoted to proofs, together with the supplemental article (Castillo and Rousseau \cite {castillo:rousseau:suppl}).